nevermind0001/Send-memes-to-a-discord-server-with-Python/README.md

   Now we need to set up a reddit account to scrape subreddits for memes, if you are not familiar I recommend [this video](https://www.youtube.com/watch?v=gIZJQmX-55U).

 ### requirements
-  You will need praw, urllib, time, os
+  You will need praw, urllib, time, os, discord.

 ## SET UP
   Clone the repo or copy the files or whatever.